microsoft/azuredevopslabs/labs/tfs/agile/readme.md

     ![](images/042.png)

-1. Drag and drop the task titled "**Create database for branch office location lookup**" to the **Done** column to record that work as completed.
+1. Drag and drop the task titled **Create database for branch office location lookup** to the **Done** column to record that work as completed.
 Note that the remaining work is automatically reduced to **0**.

     ![](images/043.png)